 Ever noticed that your skin seems to behave differently at certain times of the year?
 Many people with acne-prone skin will find that their breakouts worsen in the winter months.
 Why?
 The combination of cold weather, exposure to wind, indoor heat, and low humidity can cause tiny cracks in the skin's outer protective layer.
 This damage causes moisture in the skin to evaporate when exposed to air, leading to excessive dryness, redness, and inflammation.
 If you're already prone to pimples, dry skin in winter can cause more breakouts.

 How to treat and prevent dry skin in the winter

 Don't touch your face!
-This is a good rule of thumb all year round but especially important if you're looking to prevent and get rid of pimples in the winter.
+This is a good rule of thumb all year round but especially important if you want to prevent and get rid of pimples in the winter.
 It can be tempting to peel or scrub off "flakes" with fingers or exfoliating products and tools.
-Unfortunately—unbeknownst to many—exfoliating dry skin can cause more acne breakouts by making your skin thinner, more irritated, and sensitive.
+Unfortunately—unbeknownst to many—exfoliating dry skin can cause more acne breakouts by making your skin thinner, more irritated, and more sensitive.